 What’s the Living Wage?

 It’s an hourly rate set independently by the Living Wage Foundation, updated annually and calculated according to the basic cost of living in the UK.
-It’s voluntarily paid by over 5,000 businesses who believe their employees deserve a fair day’s pay for a hard day’s work.
-The UK Living Wage is £9.90 per hour, and the London Living Wage is £11.05 per hour, significantly higher than the statutory minimum wage (these rates are correct as of November 2021).
-Here’s the calculation for an annual living wage salary: LW x hours worked per week x 52
+It’s voluntarily paid by over 10,000 businesses who believe their employees deserve pay that meets their everyday needs.
+The UK living wage is £10.90 per hour, and the London living wage is £11.95 per hour, significantly higher than the statutory minimum wage (these rates are correct as of October 2022).
+The calculation for an annual living wage salary is: living wage x hours worked per week x 52

 Why should you pay it?

 The living wage provides a benchmark for responsible employers who choose to pay their employees a wage that meets the basic cost of living.
 There are over 10,000 accredited living wage employers, including half of the FTSE 100.

 - They don’t have to worry about affording the basics

 - They’ll have more time to spend with their families and friends

 - It enhances your reputation as an employer

 You might face some challenges around affordability, maintaining pay differentiation and the potential for living wage rate to rise each year.